stinachen/hubot-lizard-spock/README.md

-# hubot-hubot-lizard-spock
+# hubot-lizard-spock

-Play a game of Rock-Paper-Scissors-Lizard-Spock with Hubot.
+Play a game of Rock-Paper-Scissors-Lizard-Spock, as discussed by Sheldon Cooper in S2E8 "The Lizard-Spock Expansion" of The Big Bang Theory, with Hubot.

-See [`src/hubot-lizard-spock.coffee`](src/hubot-lizard-spock.coffee) for full documentation.
+See [`src/hubot-lizard-spock.js`](src/hubot-lizard-spock.js) for full documentation.

 ## Installation

 In hubot project repo, run:

-`npm install hubot-hubot-lizard-spock --save`
+`npm install hubot-lizard-spock --save`

-Then add **hubot-hubot-lizard-spock** to your `external-scripts.json`:
+Then add **hubot-lizard-spock** to your `external-scripts.json`:

 ```json
 [